Do you ever wish you could slow down and hop off the hamster wheel of running your business?

 - Create an outline

-Only then can you actually create your course content…and filming, creating slides, writing content, etc. will likely be the most time-consuming part of the whole process.
+Only then can you actually create your online course content…and filming, creating slides, writing content, etc. will likely be the most time-consuming part of the whole process.

 Am I prepared to market the heck out of my course?